 Forget painful things, do something pleasant instead.
 Maybe if he buys some cookies when he goes inside…

 Red’s watch beeps, and he sighs.
 Out of time, and any benefits from further thinking would be marginal compared to potentially irritating her by arriving late.
-He quickly takes out some moist toilettes to wipe the dried sweat from his face and neck, then straighten his collar and puts his hat on.
+He quickly takes out some wet wipes for the dried sweat on his face and neck, then straighten his collar and puts his hat on.
 He stares at his reflection in a curtained window to make sure he looks presentable, then puts everything away and walks to the cafe.

 Sabrina is immediately recognizable, even dressed casually in a pink tank top and white pants, her dark hair sweeping down and out above her shoulders.
 It feels weird seeing a Leader in a cafe, fancy as it is, and he hesitates at the entrance of the sitting area, not wanting to interrupt.
 She glances at him and holds a finger up, and he nods and steps back toward the front counter, scanning their menu for something to use as a distraction.